Leaf Curl of Peaches and Nectarines

-Leaf curl disease is caused by a fungus, Taphrina deformans.
+Leaf curl disease is caused by a fungus, Taphrina deformans and affects peaches, nectarines and apricots.
+Cherries, plums and other stone fruits (Prunus spp.) may develop similar symptoms due to other Taphrina spp.
 Spores of the leaf curl fungus survive the summer, fall and winter months on bud scales and twigs.
 During periods of moist weather in early spring, the overwintering ascospores form conidia and they are carried into the buds on a film of water.
 During bud swell and opening, the developing leaves become infected.
 Cool, wet weather slows down leaf development and provides more time for leaf infection.
 Infection occurs readily at 50 F to 70 F, with 68 F being optimum.
 As the leaves grow and mature, they become less susceptible to infection.
 Secondary infection rarely occurs and is unimportant.
 If the weather is dry during bud swell and bud break, leaf curl is limited, and may not occur.
 However, the fungus may survive to infect trees another season.

 Leaf curl is one of the relatively few serious diseases which may be easily, economically and effectively controlled.
-If a recommended fungicide is applied at the correct time, 95 to 98 percent control is usually obtained.
+If a recommended fungicide is applied at the correct time, 95% to 98% control is usually obtained.
 A fungicide spray is most effective when applied just before swelling of the buds.
 Timing depends on temperature and rainfall pattern of the season in each area of the state, usually around March.
 In commercial practice, an earlier application is frequently made.
-Ordinarily only one application is required, but if bud opening is delayed due to cold weather or if frequent rainfall occurs, a second application may be required.
+Ordinarily, only one application is required, but if bud opening is delayed due to cold weather or if frequent rainfall occurs, a second application may be required.
 A fall application after leaf drop may also be helpful.

 When leaf curl is severe, maintenance of tree vigor is very important.
 Fruit should be thinned to compensate for the loss of leaves.
 Over-cropping a tree will weaken it and make it more susceptible to winter injury.
 Trees should be adequately irrigated, and additional nitrogen fertilizer may be helpful for trees that are defoliated.